EthanJ-Brady/friendly-phasmaphobia-manual/docs/identifying-a-ghost/ghost-interactions-and-events.md

 **Goryo**:

-- will only appear in DOTS on the camera and not to naked eyy:w
+- will only appear in DOTS on the camera and not to naked eye

 ## Flames